FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 The *Multiple ID resolver* page returns multiple IDs in response to an input CSV file.
 Use the `Browse` button to select and upload your CSV file.
 ![null](images/home/multiple_id_page1.png)

-The CSV file has to be properly formatted as described above.
+The CSV file has to be properly formatted as described above in 3.2.
 For testing you can use our sample CSV [I.Sicily example](https://github.com/FAIR-epigraphy/Inscriptiones_Identifier_Resolver/blob/main/sample/template.csv).

 The user selects the input column(s) from the CSV file that s/he wants to use to fetch other corresponding IDs.
 Once one or more columns have been selected as input, the `Fetch` button will appear on the page.